Screaming Trees bassist Van Conner dies at 55

 Screaming Trees bassist Van Conner has died.

 The news was confirmed by his brother, Screaming Trees guitarist Gary Lee Conner, in a Facebook post Wednesday morning.
-Van Conner, 55, had been dealing with a series of health issues in recent years and his brother described the cause of death as an “extended illness,” adding that “It was pneumonia that got him in the end.”
+Van Conner, 55, had been dealing with a series of health issues in recent years and his brother described the cause of death as an “extended illness,” adding that, “It was pneumonia that got him in the end.”

 “He was one of the closest friends I ever had and I loved him immensely,” Gary Lee wrote.
 “I will miss him forever and ever and ever…”